progwise/george-ai/README.md

 Once Docker is installed, open VS Code and:

 1. Press `Ctrl + Shift + P`.
-2. Select **Dev Container: Rebuild and Reopen in Container**.
-3. Follow the prompts, similar to the example below:
+2. Select **Dev Container: Rebuild and Reopen in Container**, similar to the example below:

    ![alt text](<Screenshot from 2024-12-01 16-57-47.png>)